tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/event-hubs-runtime-rest.md

 These APIs enable you to access the Event Hubs service to perform operations on event hubs.

 ##  Common parameters
- The following information is common to all tasks related to Event Hubs publisher policy:
+ The following information is common to all tasks related to Event Hubs publishers:

 -   Replace `{api-version}` with `2014-01` in the URL.